 Heating: Oil fired central heating.

-Parking: Parking is in the National Trust Garden located approximately 100 metres from the house
+Parking: Parking is in the National Trust Car Park located approximately 100 yards from the house.

 Access: The property is accessed via steps from the garden.